prioritizr/prioritizr/cran-comments.md

     **The package makes extensive use of C++ code to reduce run time.**

+* checking package dependencies ...
+NOTE
+  Packages suggested but not available for checking: 'gurobi'

+    **The package uses the gurobi R package that is distributed with Gurobi software suite (and not availble on CRAN).**

 ## Test environments

 * [Ubuntu 14.04, R-release (travis-ci)](https://travis-ci.org/prioritizr/prioritizr/builds)